MortadhaMannai/LokoAI-Enhanced-ScikitLLM-Extension/README.md

 # LokoAI-Enhanced: ScikitLLM Extension

-# AUTHOR : MANAI MORTADHA qqq
+# AUTHOR : MANAI MORTADHA
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 This project extends the functionality of LokoAI by integrating the specialized features and algorithms from the ScikitLLM library.